lgoeckeritz/startup/notes.md

             </div>
           );
         }
+    - *It renders a number and button that increments the number every time the button is clicked*
 15. What are React Hooks used for?
+    - *React Hooks are functions that let you “hook into” React state and lifecycle features from function components.
+They are used to manage state and side effects in function components without writing a class.*
 16. What is the useEffect hook used for?
+    - *This Hook lets you perform side effects in function components.
+It can be used for data fetching, subscriptions, or manually changing the DOM from React components.*
 17. What does this code do?

         export default function App() {